Reign, Portland Thorns battle to a scoreless draw in NWSL Challenge Cup

 The goalless match — played with fans only visible on massive live streaming screens due to the global coronavirus pandemic — is a first since May 2016 and just the second scoreless draw in the seven-year series, but moves the Reign’s unbeaten streak against the Thorns to four.
 The outcome also kept the Reign from finishing last in the eight-team tournament, avoiding a matchup with the two-time defending NWSL champion NC Courage in the knockout rounds.

 The Reign’s seeding and schedule for the quarterfinals will be determined after the Courage play Sky Blue FC.
-As of Monday afternoon, the Reign (1-1-2) were third in NWSL standings with five points.
+As of Monday afternoon, the Reign (1-1-2) was third in NWSL standings with five points.

 “We knew we just didn’t want to lose and that’s the type of game that you saw,” Reign midfielder Jess Fishlock said via live streaming video provided by NWSL.
 “We have to add something more to our game and we know that. …That’s the next level we have to go to.”